microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - @googleapis/sheets@9.0.0
- - @iconify-json/carbon@1.1.36
- - drizzle-orm@0.32.1
+ - @iconify-json/carbon@1.1.37

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 Apache-2.0